clojurists-together/clojuriststogether.org/content/news/2025/2025 Annual Funding Sept Oct Update.md

 This is the fifth report from the 5 developers receiving Annual Funding in 2025.
 Thanks everyone for the fantastic work!

-[Dragan Đjurić](#dragan-djurić): Clojure ML, Clojure CUDA, Neanderthal, Deep Diamond, Commons
+[Dragan Djuric](#dragan-djuric): Clojure ML, Clojure CUDA, Neanderthal, Deep Diamond, Commons
 [Eric Dallo](#eric-dallo): ECA, clojure-lsp
 [Michiel Borkent](#michiel-borkent): Eucalypt, Reagent, Squint, babashka, and more...
 [Oleksandr Yakushev](#oleksandr-yakushev): CIDER, nREPL, JDK25